Lassonde School of Engineering, Tier 2 Canada Research Chair in Engineering

 Applicants should submit a package of materials as follows: a signed letter of application expressing interest in nomination as a Canada Research Chair, outlining professional experience and research interests, and indicating the rank for which you wish to be considered; an up-to-date curriculum vitae; a statement of contribution to research, teaching, and curriculum development; three sample research publications; and names and contact information (full mailing address, phone number, e-mail address) of three people who have agreed to provide reference letters.

-The deadline for applications is December 31, 2018.
+The deadline for applications has been extended to January 31, 2019.
 Salary will be commensurate with qualifications and experience.
 All York University positions are subject to budgetary approval.

 About the Lassonde School of Engineering and the Departments

 Established in 2012, the Lassonde School of Engineering, York University offers a broad range of undergraduate and graduate programs in engineering, computer science, and earth and atmospheric science.
 We have created a culture where tomorrow’s professionals are becoming Renaissance Engineers™ – multidisciplinary problem solvers, critical thinkers, leaders and entrepreneurs who understand creativity, communications, social responsibility, and cultural diversity.
 We seek committed faculty who can contribute to our innovative approaches to incorporating research in the curriculum, experiential education, technology-enhanced learning and other pedagogical innovations.